 Adulting Time – Thursday – Sunday, varying times, Sugar Pine I

 Is the Game Room too loud for some board game fun?
 Then set aside this time to relax and play table top/board games, without fighting with the noise volume or worrying about the younger ones listening in to conversations they shouldn’t.
-Or do you want to play games like “Cards Against Humanity” and you can’t in the regular game room because there are younger kids around?
 Well, this is the place to go then.

-Note: This room is not just Adults but also open to others, but the conversations and games may be of the mature nature, after all, several attendees have requested to have a room to play “Cards Against Humanity”.
+Note: This room is just Adults, and the conversations and games may be of the mature nature, after all, several attendees have requested to have a room to play “Cards Against Humanity”.

 TEEN OPEN MIC NIGHT